 The Rivian R1S is the most interesting vehicle in this comparison by a significant margin.
 In the United States, it has become the premium SUV of choice for affluent, outdoors-oriented buyers who are deeply unimpressed by legacy luxury brands’ reliability and dealer experiences.

 The R1S with the Max battery pack delivers approximately 410 miles of EPA-rated range, tows 11,000 lbs, and accelerates to 60 mph in under 3 seconds — all in a seven-seat SUV.
-It starts around $78,000, and qualifies for federal EV incentives.
+It starts around $78,000.
+Note: the $7,500 federal EV tax credit expired September 30, 2025 under the OBBBA, but since the R1S is assembled in Normal, Illinois, it still qualifies for the new OBBBA Auto Loan Interest Deduction (up to $10,000/year through 2028) if you finance the purchase.
 Rivian’s over-the-air software updates mean the car gets meaningfully better after purchase.

-The caveats are real: Rivian’s service network is thinner, the interior doesn’t match Range Rover’s sensory luxury, and it’s not available in the UK or Europe in right-hand-drive.
-For the EV running cost case, see our EV vs Gas full cost comparison.
+The caveats are real: Rivian’s service network is thinner, the interior doesn’t match Range Rover’s sensory luxury, and it’s not yet available in the UK or Europe in right-hand-drive.
+For the EV running cost case post-OBBBA, see our EV vs Gas full cost comparison.

 Head-to-Head: How They Compare on What Actually Matters